Random Finite Set Theory and Centralized Control of Large Collaborative Swarms: Distributional Distance-Based Cost

 where $\alpha$ is a fixed or changing parameter.
 Unfortunately, adding the quadratic term to the $L_2^2$ distance does not make the objective function stationary at $f=g$.
 To alleviate this issue, the $\alpha$ parameter is included with the quadratic term to relax the contribution of the gradient to the $L_2^2$ stationary point.
 By substituting Eq. \eqref{l2eqn} into Eq. \eqref{modifyL2}, the equation becomes

 Note that this term is referred as quadratic, although it may be more appropriate to call it quadratic-like.
-Figure \ref{fig:L2q} shows the surface plot using Eq. \eqref{modifiedL2} for the same 4-intensity swarm used in the Cauchy-Schwarz divergence.
-Compared to the $L_2^2$ distance, the initial and destination states provide the hills and valleys necessary to obtain convergence.
-However, as the initial states move outwards, the surface map decreases in a quadratic fashion instead of staying flat.
+Figure \ref{fig:L2q} shows the surface plot using Eq. \eqref{modifiedL2} for the same 4 Gaussian mixture swarm used in the Cauchy-Schwarz divergence.
+Compared to the $L_2^2$ distance, the initial and desired intensities provide the hills and valleys necessary to obtain convergence.
+However, as the initial intensity move outwards, the surface map decreases in a quadratic fashion instead of staying flat.
 This prevents the optimization from converging to a local minima.
-Instead, the additional quadratic term allows convergence to the destination states (global minima).
-Thus, the optimization can occur at any point to reach convergence in a timely manner.
+Instead, the additional quadratic term allows convergence to the desired intensity (global minima).
+Thus, the optimization can occur at any point to reach convergence.

 Traditional LQR based solutions are not applicable to the minimization of the objective function, Eq. \eqref{modifiedL2}, since the $L_2^2$ terms are nonquadratic \cite{11}.
 The minimization of the objective function in discrete time is